Applied Computer Science - dual (Bachelor)

 IT infrastructure

 As part of the IT infrastructure specialisation, you will deal with the design, planning, development and use of communication networks such as intranet systems or secure IT networks.
-You will acquire subject-specific skills, abilities and knowledge from your future professional field in the area of public and private networks (internet, intranet, WLAN, VPN,...) and will thus be able to successfully apply research methods and techniques to solve current problems in the network-side design, development and introduction of mobile applications and various internet services in professional practice.
-Graduates should be able to:
+You will acquire subject-specific skills, abilities and knowledge from your future professional field in the area of public and private networks (Internet, intranet, WLAN, VPN, ...) and will thus be able to successfully apply scientific methods and techniques in solving current problems in the network-side design, development and introduction of mobile applications and various Internet services in professional practice.
+Graduates should be able to

-• Design, implement and supervise internet/intranet technology, systems and services.
+• design, implement and maintain internet/intranet technology, systems and services,

-• Develop, programme and operate distributed and innovative applications based on the internet/intranet
+• develop, programme and operate distributed and innovative applications on an internet/intranet basis,

-• recognise and analyse practical requirements with regard to the development, introduction and supervision of internet/intranet systems, develop improvement concepts and implement them successfully
+• recognise and analyse practical requirements with regard to the development, introduction and support of internet/intranet systems, develop improvement concepts and implement them successfully.

-In the field of digital media, the focus is on creative design and the digitisation of library items such as electronic publishing, audio-video production, 3D modelling and the theoretical basics of visualisation.
+In the field of media informatics, the focus is on creative design and the digitalisation of media such as electronic publishing, audio-video production, 3D modelling or the theoretical foundations of visualisation.
 Graduates

-• are familiar with the characteristics and possible applications of different types of media
+• know the properties and possible applications of different types of media,

-• possess the necessary interdisciplinary competences in applied computer science with the basics of media didactics for the development and evaluation of learning systems in today's e-learning environment
+• have the necessary interdisciplinary skills in applied computer science with the basics of media didactics to develop and evaluate learning systems in today's e-learning environment,

-In the specialisation in business informatics, you will learn to understand business contexts and use methods and applications to map and support them.
+In the Business Informatics specialisation, you will learn to understand business contexts and to map and support them using methods and applications.
 One example of this is creating product recommendations based on the purchases of other customers or optimising supply chains.
-The graduates should
+Graduates should

 • be able to assess the structure, functionality and application of business management systems

-• be able to adapt complex systems in an applied manner (e.g. for controlling, sales), further develop and nurse them
+• be able to customise complex systems in an application-oriented manner (e.g. for controlling, sales), develop them further and maintain them,

-• be able to capture and formalise user requirements, transform them into concepts and convert them into applications
+• record and formalise user requirements, transform them into concepts and convert them into applications,

-• be able to present and train complex application systems and implement and enforce them in teamwork
+• be able to present, train and implement complex application systems in teamwork.

 • University entrance qualification

-• Applicants who have not applied for their university entrance qualification at a German-speaking institution must provide evidence of German skills at level C1 of the Common European Framework of Reference for Languages (DSH-2 or equivalent).
+• Applicants who have not obtained their higher education entrance qualification at a German-speaking institution must provide proof of German language proficiency at level C1 of the Common European Framework of Reference for Languages (DSH-2 or equivalent).

-• Learning agreement with an enterprise with which the university has concluded a cooperation agreement.
+• Study contract with a company with which the university has concluded a cooperation agreement.

 At the university:

-1. application to one of our practical placement partners for a dual study programme job offer.
+1. application to one of our practice partners for a dual study programme job offer

-2. conclusion of the learning agreement for the dual study programme
+2. conclusion of the study contract for the dual study programme

-3. application to the Fulda University of Applied Sciences for the applied computer science degree programme.
+3. application to Fulda University of Applied Sciences for the degree programme in Applied Computer Science

-As a rule, enterprises start the application process early, sometimes more than a year in advance.
-However, as not all positions can always be filled, an application at a later date may still be worthwhile.
+As a rule, companies start the application process early, sometimes more than a year in advance.
+However, as not all positions can always be filled, it may be worth applying at a later stage.

 Ideally prepared for a career in the IT business

-As the practical placement partners invest in your training, the chances of being taken on by many enterprises are very good.
-You will also have excellent career opportunities in a wide range of industries.
+As the practice partners invest in your training, the chances of being taken on by many companies are very good.
+In addition, you will have excellent career opportunities in a wide range of industries.

-After completing the dual study programme in applied computer science, you will have excellent career prospects(s), as you will have relevant practical experience in addition to your theoretical knowledge.
+After completing the dual study programme in Applied Computer Science, you will have excellent career prospects, as you will have relevant practical experience in addition to your theoretical knowledge.
 This makes you the ideal candidate for direct entry into a responsible position in the IT sector.

-Computer scientists work in almost all industries and in companies of all sizes.
+Computer scientists work in almost all sectors and in companies of all sizes.
 They are in demand in a wide variety of business areas, such as sales, quality management, hardware and software development or consulting.
-These diverse fields of application offer computer scientists varied activities and the opportunity to specialise according to their own interests and position themselves professionally with their specialist knowledge.
+These diverse areas of application offer computer scientists varied activities and the opportunity to specialise according to their own interests and position themselves professionally with their specialist knowledge.

-Possible areas of work include: software development and programming, planning and operation of IT and network infrastructures, IT administration and management, consulting on IT issues, embedded systems, user service and support, development and administration of databases, application development and customising of ERP systems, development of multimedia applications and multimedia products, audio and video processing and the development of learning systems.
+Possible areas of work include: software development and programming, planning and operation of IT and network infrastructures, IT administration and management, consulting in IT matters, embedded systems, user service and support, development and administration of databases, application development and customising of ERP systems, development of multimedia applications and multimedia products, audio and video processing and the development of learning systems.

 More about the subject